Milady de Winter: Active role in the novel

 The musketeers then warn Lord de Winter that not only has his sister-in-law made previous attempts on his life (which is not true) but that her first husband is still alive, invalidating her marriage to his late brother (without mentioning that she believed the husband to be dead).
 They also attempt to foil Milady's plot against Buckingham by having de Winter warn him.
 Upon arriving in England, Milady is arrested and imprisoned in a house by de Winter.
 He chooses for her jailer a man he thinks will be impervious to her charms, the straitlaced Puritan John Felton.
 However Milady persuades Felton that she is actually a Puritan as well and that Buckingham is persecuting her because she refused his advances.
 Felton has his own grievances against Buckingham, whom he blames for his lack of promotion in the army, and succumbs to her manipulation.
 He then proceeds to murder the duke (an actual historical event) but then is aghast to see Milady's ship sailing away without him.

 Returning to France, Milady murders d'Artagnan's lover Constance, then flees.
-The musketeers and Lord de Winter hunt Milady and track her to Lille, where they try her among themselves for her alleged crimes, including the poisoning of de Winter's brother, the murder of the Duke of Buckingham (killed by Felton) and the murder of Felton (regardless that they don´t know at the moment if he's alive or dead).
+The musketeers and Lord de Winter hunt Milady and track her to Lille, where they try her among themselves for her alleged crimes, including the poisoning of de Winter's brother, the murder of the Duke of Buckingham (killed by Felton) and the murder of Felton (regardless that they don't know at the moment if he's alive or dead).
 Athos finally charges her with deceiving him, hiding the fact that she was a convicted criminal when he married her.
 Milady defies anyone to produce any proof that she was ever sentenced for a crime.
 To her horror, the executioner of Lille steps forward to reveal himself as the man who branded her.
 He confesses to have done it on his own, confirming she was never sentenced by a judge, but the musketeers take his word that she deserved the punishment.

 When his priest brother escaped from jail to follow Milady, the executioner was condemned to serve his brother's sentence for him.
 On learning this later, the disgraced priest returned and surrendered himself, only to hang himself in his cell that same night.
 The executioner reveals that, rather than having schemed to marry her to a count, his brother was abandoned when Milady left him to marry Athos.
-(This is at odds with Athos' earlier assertion that her so-called brother married the pair., and it is one of the inconsistencies of Milady's story in the book).
+(This is at odds with Athos' earlier assertion that her so-called brother married the pair, and it is one of the inconsistencies of Milady's story in the book).

-This main characters condemn Milady to death and, despite her requests to be brought to a court, and reminders that they are committing murder, she is beheaded by the executioner.
+The musketeers and D'Artagnan condemn Milady to death and, despite her requests to be brought to a court, and reminders that they are committing murder, she is beheaded by the executioner.

-Later, when D'Artagnan explains the end of Milady to Richelieu, the cardinal states that acting like that the musketeers are murderers.
+Later, when D'Artagnan explains the end of Milady to Richelieu, the cardinal states that the musketeers actions constitute murder.
 D'Artagnan doesn't deny the accusation but instead produces the letter of pardon written by Richelieu himself for Milady.